The Publication of Conference Proceedings in ACM Journals

 ACM journals and transactions are designed to publish research results which are the gold standard for the profession, i.e., they are of high novelty and interest, technically sound, and well presented.
 Achieving this level of quality requires a review process that provides the time necessary for careful review by acknowledged experts in the field.
 In particular, this means selection of reviewers from the widest possible pool, and open-ended review cycles that ensure the most sound and polished result.
-Such a standard is largely incompatible with conference review procedures which are sharply constrained by deadline.
-Because of this, it is the ACM Publications Board’s policy that conference proceedings should not be published as issues of ACM journals or transactions.
-While review schemes have been proposed that attempt to meet the needs of both conferences and journals, the Board feels that to avoid confusion the brands "journal" and "transactions" must be reserved for venues with a review process which includes opportunity for a major revision and re-review by the same reviewers and is not limited by an event deadline.
+Such a standard has been largely incompatible with conference review procedures which are sharply constrained by deadline.
+Because of this, it is the ACM Publications Board’s policy that conference proceedings should not simply be published as issues of ACM journals or transactions.
+The Board feels that to avoid confusion the brands "journal" and "transactions" must be reserved for venues with a review process which includes opportunity for a major revision and re-review by the same reviewers and is not limited by an event deadline.

 Journals may establish relationships with particular conferences to enable extended versions of the "best" few papers for the conference to be invited for submission for journal publication, possibly appearing in a special section of the journal dedicated to the conference.
 The journal paper should be an expanded version of the conference paper with, for example, more complete background, more detailed project descriptions, and additional results.
 This allows authors to present a more complete description of the work.
 ACM's Policy on Prior Publication and Simultaneous Submission provides additional guidance on submitting expanded versions of conference papers to journals.